perrutquist/StaticNumbers.jl/README.md

 ```
 (Indexing tuples without static numbers will work better in the future, see [pull request 31138](https://github.com/JuliaLang/julia/pull/31138).)

-When creating `Static` numbers, it is important to consider whether the type
+When creating static numbers, it is important to consider whether the type
 system will be able to work efficiently.
 For example, `f(static(x), y)` is
 likely slower than `f(x, y)` even when called repeatedly with the same `x`.
 A specialized method of `f` is created for this value of `x`, and the function